Who Should FBA Sellers & Entrepreneurs Hire First?

 If you’re looking to start with some small tasks and have their responsibilities grow, you’ll need to ask about availability upfront.
 If the VA you’re interviewing already has a full slate of clients, they may not be able to grow with you as you scale.
 Finding a new VA and training them amid your scaling velocity could be a money-losing hassle.
 Look for someone who has the bandwidth to grow or has team members they can bring on without missing a beat.

-For any business relationship, make sure you have a contractual agreement with whoever you’re working with.
-Review the Service Level Agreement (SLA) to make sure their commitments are aligned with your needs.
+For any business relationship, make sure you have a contractual agreement with whomever you’re working with.
+Review the Service Level Agreement, or SLA, to make sure their commitments are aligned with your needs.

 Your financials touch every aspect of a growing company: forecasting, inventory management, expanding into new markets, hiring, etc. Employing a dedicated expert to have all the facts and figures ready when you need them will make you that much more agile.

 A bookkeeper will put together up-to-date financials and cash flow.
 Using software like QuickBooks, they = keep track of every dollar coming in and going out, and keep their finger on the pulse of the business in all transactional aspects.
 They can reconcile purchase orders, pay and track bills, manage accounts receivable and payable, and handle payroll.

 Of course, accountants do taxes too.
 Don’t be the IRS horror story among your network.
 Accountants and CPAs will look for red flags in your financials that could prompt an audit by the IRS and make sure your books are clean.
 And if you do get audited, your accountant will have a relationship with the IRS and any tax attorney contacts you may need.